HomeUpdated to 2025 tax year

 What it is:

 The Canada Workers Benefit (CWB) is a non-taxable payment designed to support individuals and families with low working income.
 It has two components: a basic amount and a disability supplement.
 To qualify, a person must have at least $3,000 in working income.
-The program began in 2019.
 The benefit amount is based on a person’s (or couple’s) working income and net income.
 While the calculation is simple for single individuals, it can be more complex for couples.
+For couples, only one spouse can receive the benefit.

 Who is eligible: